2.5 million years of historical learning in the comfort of your school

 This is a highly popular task which really consolidates the pupils' knowledge of what happened, why and when in the different periods.

 One of the most striking features of Stone Age beasts was their sheer size, which is hard to imagine.
-This is brought to life in this activity when you are free to take your pupils’ pictures dressed as Stone Age hunters alongside life-sized projections of sabre tooth tigers, woolly rhinos, cave bears, cave lions and even a mammoth skull.
-This is a great fun task that really imparts a sense of scale when it came to Stone Age hunting expeditions, and what is more, all the furs are fake so not a single mammoth will be harmed in the making of your prehistoric selfie :).
+This is brought to life in this activity when you are free to take your pupils’ pictures dressed as Stone Age hunters alongside our life-sized 3m x 2m picture of a woolly rhino.
+This is a great fun task that really imparts a sense of scale when it came to Stone Age hunting expeditions, and what is more, all the furs are fake so not a single rhino will be harmed in the making of your prehistoric selfie :).

-HUNT MAMMOTHS WITH (extremely safe, soft tipped, risk assessed :) ARROWS AND SPEARS!
+HUNT MAMMOTHS WITH (extremely safe, soft tipped, risk assessed :) SPEARS!

 "Real artefacts/weapons, real experiences, life size animals, real learning - a fantastic step back in time with Mr B!"
 Diane, y3 teacher, Bolton